 Whatever you do, set aside and schedule time for your activity breaks.
 Each will last between one and five minutes and will help, not hinder, the learning in your class.
 Be consistent with this every day throughout the year.
 You are going to wish you’d started this years ago!

 There are all sorts of activities you can do to get your students up and moving.
 They fall under 2 main categories: Brain Boosters and Anchors.

 - Brain Boosters: These are a great way to get your kids up and will change the focus from what they were learning to something totally different.
 They help to activate and energize students’ brains.
 Samples of brain boosters might include juggling, doing a short dance, playing rock, paper, scissors, playing non-elimination Simon Says, doing a quick fitness activity, or following a short activity video.

 - Anchors: These are an active way to learn academic material.
 Studies show many students learn better when they get to use their whole bodies.
 Kinesthetic learning helps to anchor the knowledge they learn.
 Examples include:

-- Standing and counting, but hopping on one foot when you say an odd number, and jumping on 2 feet when you say an even number.
+- Standing and counting, but hopping on one foot when you say an odd number, and jumping on two feet when you say an even number.

-- Having students move in and out of a circle to show fractions, decimals, and percentages.
+- Have students move in and out of a circle to show fractions, decimals, and percentages.